-Head early so you get the day in Hua hin.
-You can go visit the amazing elephant sanctuary that allows you to walk, feed and wash the elephants (no riding here!).
+Head early so you get the full day in Hua Hin: you can go visit the amazing elephant sanctuary that allows you to walk, feed and wash the elephants (no riding here!).

-Head there a day before the full moon party for the “pre moon” party, and if you really want to you can stay an extra night for the jungle party.
+Head there by boat a day before the Full Moon Party for the “pre moon” party, and if you really want to you can stay an extra night for the jungle party.

-But in the interests of this being a 3 week thailand itinerary, I’m suggesting 2 nights!
+But in the interests of this being a strict 3 week thailand itinerary, I’m suggesting 2 nights!

-Koh Tao is the smallest of the islands in this region and is worth a night stay.
+Koh Tao, best known for its snorkelling and beautiful beaches, is the smallest of the islands in this region and is well worth a night's stay.

-It’s well known for its snorkelling and beautiful beaches.

 It’s also got an awesome strip of bars and restaurants.